-PCA Choice provider agencies and fiscal support entities need to send the required data for workers who provided services to a PCA Choice, CDCS, or CSG participant.
+PCA Choice provider agencies and FMS providers need to send the required data for workers who provided services to a PCA Choice, Consumer Directed Community Supports (CDCS) or Consumer Support Grant (CSG) participant.

-Download and save the PCA Choice-CDCS-CSG-Reporting Spreadsheet (XLS) from the DHS Home and community-based services providers web page.
+Download and save the PCA Choice-CDCS-CSG-Reporting Spreadsheet (XLS) from the Minnesota Department of Human Services (DHS) Home and community-based services providers web page.
 You should retain a record of the spreadsheet that you complete for each pay period.

-Send completed spreadsheets to DHS through MN–ITS within 14 calendar days of the end of the pay period.
-Submit all spreadsheets for pay periods in the previous month by the 15th day of the following month.
+Send completed spreadsheets to DHS through MN–ITS at the end of the pay period.
+The agency must submit all spreadsheets for pay periods in a month by the 20th day of the following month.

-No. You are no longer required to send data to SEIU Healthcare Minnesota.
-You must send completed spreadsheets to DHS through MN–ITS within 14 days of the end of the pay period.
+No. You are no longer required to send data to Service Employees International Union (SEIU) Healthcare Minnesota.
+You must send completed spreadsheets to DHS through MN–ITS.
+If SEIU contacts you to correct an error(s) on your spreadsheets, submit the corrected spreadsheets to SEIU.
+You do not need to submit the corrected spreadsheet(s) through MN–ITS.

 Yes.
-If you are a PCA Choice agency that doesn’t currently have any workers affiliated with your agency providing PCA Choice services, you are still required to submit the spreadsheet with a statement that no PCA Choice workers are currently affiliated with your agency.
+If you are a PCA Choice agency that doesn’t currently serve any participants through the PCA Choice model, you are still required to submit the spreadsheet with a statement in the notes field that your agency doesn’t currently have any PCA Choice participants.

-SEIU Contract Compliance Training for Fiscal Intermediaries, is available to help you.
-The training shows how to complete the spreadsheet properly and other responsibilities of PCA Choice agencies and fiscal support entities.
-You can also access this training on the PCA section of the DHS Home and community-based services providers web page.
+The SEIU Contract Compliance online training course is available to help you.
+The training shows how to complete the spreadsheet properly and other responsibilities of PCA Choice agencies and FMS providers.
+You can also access this training on the PCA section of the DHS Home and community-based services providers webpage.
 You may also submit questions to firstname.lastname@example.org.

-To change your enrollment status, fax a request to MHCP Provider Enrollment at 651-431-7465.
+To change your enrollment status, use the Minnesota Providers Screening and Enrollment (MPSE) portal or fax a request to Minnesota Health Care Programs (MHCP) Provider Enrollment at 651-431-7465.
 Include the following information:

 When the PCA Choice box is checked on a PCA Assessment and Service Plan (DHS-3244) (PDF), the assessor has indicated that the person being assessed might be interested in the PCA Choice model and that model would be an appropriate choice to offer to the participant.

-No. All PCA Choice agencies and fiscal support entities must remain neutral on the question of whether workers should join the union.
-Direct workers who have questions about union membership to SEIU Healthcare Minnesota at 651-294-8100 or SEIUhomecare@seiuhcmn.org.
+No. All PCA Choice agencies and FMS providers must remain neutral on the question of whether workers should join the union.
+Direct workers who have questions about union membership to contact SEIU Healthcare Minnesota at 651-294-8100 or SEIUhomecare@seiuhcmn.org.

-No. All PCA Choice agencies and fiscal support entities must refrain from any activities that might encourage or interfere with, or be perceived as encouraging or interfering with, union decertification efforts.
-If you receive questions about a decertification process, direct them to the Bureau of Mediation Services (BMS) through Janet Johnson at 651-649-5426 or email@example.com.
+No. All PCA Choice agencies and FMS providers must refrain from any activities that might encourage or interfere with, or be perceived as encouraging or interfering with, union decertification efforts.
+If you receive questions about a decertification process, direct them to the Bureau of Mediation Services (BMS) at 651-649-5421.

-If you have an orientation for workers who provide direct support services in PCA Choice, CDCS, or CSG, you must provide those workers with union membership applications and union orientation materials.
-SEIU Healthcare Minnesota will provide those materials to you by.
+Yes, if you have an orientation for workers who provide direct support services in PCA Choice, CDCS, or CSG, you must provide those workers with union membership applications and union orientation materials.
+SEIU Healthcare Minnesota will provide those materials to you.

 Contact SEIU Healthcare Minnesota at 651-294-8188 or SEIUhomecare@seiuhcmn.org.